 Winter storms: All areas of the county are highly vulnerable to winter storms.
 People living in the rural areas of the county are especially vulnerable to winter storms because they are dependent on miles of exposed power lines for electricity.
 Major winter storms accompanied by heavy snow or freezing rain contribute to the vulnerability of the rural areas by making roads dangerous for travel.
-Winter storms accompanied by very high winds have the potential to damage residential and commercial property in the county, but damage to infrastructure (especially to power lines) is of much greater concern.
-In summary, it is a certainty that the county will remain quite vulnerable to winter storms no matter what mitigation actions are taken.
+It is a certainty that the county will remain very vulnerable to winter storms no matter what mitigation actions are taken.

 Summer storms: All areas of the county are vulnerable to summer storms, and are highly vulnerable to summer storms that are accompanied by tornadoes or hail.
-Violent summer weather is not uncommon in this part of the country (see "tornado alley" graphic on page 22).
+Violent summer weather is not uncommon in this part of the country (see "tornado alley" graphic on page 23).
 Although the county's land base is rather small, most of the land in the county outside the Mitchell area is devoted to raising crops, which are quite vulnerable to the effects of hail and other violent summer weather.
-The lack of building codes in the county impacts the county's vulnerability to summer storms accompanied by high winds.